-PAYadvice.UK have issued its first version of the PAYadvice Series Legislation Update 2021.
-This is a compilation of the changes due for 2021 for the UK and Channel Islands.
-Some values are predictive and not yet finalised, subject to further confirmation and change.
-When further information is confirmed, further editions / versions will be made … Continue reading Legislation Update 2021 for payroll – first predictive version released
+PAYadvice.UK have issued its 21.4 version of the PAYadvice Series Legislation Update 2021.
+This is a compilation of the confirmed changes due for 2021 for the UK, Channel Islands and the Isle of Man.
+The original version was made available on 7th January 2021.
+We believe that PAYadvice was the first organisation in the UK … Continue reading Legislation Update 2021 for payroll

 The 139 named companies failed to pay £6.7 million to over 95,000 workers.
 139 companies, including major household names, have short-changed their employees and have been finedoffending firms failed to pay £6.7 million to their workers, in a completely unacceptable breach of employment lawBusiness Minister Paul Scully says the list should be a ‘wake-up call’ … Continue reading Rogue employers named and shamed for failing to pay minimum wage